Vanilla-OS/custom-image/README.md

 - Open the `recipe.yml` file and replace the image name and ID with your image name and ID in line 2 and 3.
 - Now, perform your additions and modifications to the recipe as per your requirements.
 - Optionally, add your own modules to the `modules` directory and add them in the package-modules includes in `recipe.yml`.
+- You can check the Actions tab in Github to see the build progress of your image.

+## Use your custom image

+If your image got successfully built, you can then point abroot to your custom image to use it.

+- Edit `/etc/abroot/abroot.json` with `host-shell pkexec nano /etc/abroot/abroot.json`.
+- Change the "name" entry from something like vanilla-os/desktop to your-github-name/your-image-name (for example taukakao/custom).
+- Run "abroot upgrade" to switch to your custom image.

 ## Explore